Pete Kavanagh - Singer-songwriter, Musician, Storyteller

 Pete was drawn to music from a young age, learning the basics in his local brass band.
 This is not a line you hear much in Irish musical biography, but in Co Kildare, where Pete grew up, there was a tradition of brass and reed bands, perhaps a legacy of the County’s military history.

-In 1996, Pete met vocalist Pamela Halpin at a songwriters’ session in Newbridge, Co.
-Kildare.
-The duo moved to Galway in 1997 and collaborated under the moniker ‘Tongue’.
+In 1996, Pete met vocalist Pamela Halpin in Top Twenty Newbridge, Co.
+Kildare, the local record store he worked in.
+Their shared passion for music sparked a connection which quickly evolved from swapping mix tapes to performing live together at local songwriter sessions in Kildare.
+The duo headed off to Galway in 1997.
+Whilst there, they collaborated under the moniker ‘Tongue’.
 Tongue was featured on two compilation albums released by Galway label Origin Records, produced by Jon Richards of Galway Bay FM, which featured artists including Ultan Conlon, Kirsten Hersh, Dean Friedman and The Devlins.
 Tongue performed numerous live shows in Galway and Kildare before moving to Edinburgh, supporting acts such as Juliet Turner, Scullion, Martin Stephenson and Luka Bloom.

 Pamela and Pete moved back to Ireland in the 2015.
 Since then, Pete has been performing at venues in Leinster.
 In 2018, an unusual opportunity presented itself, an opportunity which. given his love of story and character, was right up his street.